 Once you have everything, bend your head a little over a basin while inserting the Neti pot’s spout inside the right nostril.
 Adjust your head further, tilt it to the left, and allow the water to come out of your left nostril.
 A vice-versa approach is advised to perform the same procedure by inserting the spout into the left nostril.

 - Maintains the hygiene of your nasal by clearing the dirt and bacteria settled inside your nose over time.

 - The technique is known to calm the inside of your nose, bringing relief to common allergies.

 - Regular practice is claimed to have a positive effect on Sinusitis and Migraine attacks.

 - For those living in cities amidst high air pollution, daily practice is essential to lead a healthy life.

 - Since Jala neti is also one kind of Yoga, it calms both your mind and body.

-- Nasal Irrigation has a proven history of eliminating other health issues such as Asthama, Bronchitis, Cough & Cold, and Influenza.
+- Nasal Irrigation has a proven history of eliminating other health issues such as asthma, Bronchitis, Cough and cold, and Influenza.

 - A tremendous supporting element for those who like to start their mornings with a dose of meditation.
 Jala Neti would help you in staying calm and focused.

-Although the above information is intended to help you acquire Jala Neti as every morning ritual, we also suggest taking help from professionals.
+Although the above information is intended to help you acquire Jala Neti as a morning ritual, we also suggest getting help from professionals.
 They would allow you to gradually get familiar with the technique while bringing your mind at ease.
-The incorrect implementation could prove to be harmful and disturb your body; hence, it is essential to perform such techniques in experts’ presence.
+The incorrect implementation could prove to be harmful and disturb your body; hence, it is essential to perform such techniques in the experts’ presence.
 Overall, Jala Neti is an excellent start to your day.